 Verdict: For the price, you do get a lot from this digital multimeter with some very advanced features and functions.
 But all that value is somewhat offset by lack of essential features like backlit display and intuitive controls.
 If you can forgive these missteps, the Extech EX330 could be worth a buy.

-- Includes Type K temperature probe
+- Has a K type probe

 Tekpower is a brand owned by Chinese electronics manufacturer Kaito.
 The brand has a presence in both US and China and is known for cheap and feature-packed products.
 And true to form the Tekpower TP9605BT is an advanced smart multimeter, available at an entry-level price point.